-The amounts included under the column "Perquisites" include group life insurance, spousal travel, service awards, and the unreimbursed portion of the value of the personal use of an Association provided vehicle.
 The amounts included under the column heading "Other" are funds that have been invested in a nonqualified long-term deferred compensation program for certain Association employees.
-The program provides deferred compensation benefits to encourage focus on strategies that are in the longterm best interest of the Association and its shareholders.
+The program provides deferred compensation benefits to encourage focus on strategies that are in the long-term best interest of the Association and its shareholders.
 Under the program the funds are placed in a Trust owned by the Association.
 Compensation is deferred until a later date upon which the employee meets certain vesting guidelines and employment is terminated.
 All current and future assets used by the Association to fund this program will remain general assets of the Association until payment or distribution is made.

 Amounts disclosed in the Pension Benefits Table represent the retirement plan(s) which CEO and other senior officers participate in and details about certain aspects of the plan(s).
 As illustrated, the CEO and four senior officers participate in the AgFirst Retirement Plan and three senior officers do not participate in a defined benefit pension plan.
 See Note 9, Employee Benefit Plans for further information.
-The number of years of credited service for the Association's CEO is 40.58 years.
-The average of the four officers in the AgFirst Retirement Plan, exclusive of the CEO, is shown at 32.73 years, with a range of credited service within the plan from 20 to 45 years.
+The number of years of credited service for the Association's CEO is 42.75 years.
+The average of the two officers in the AgFirst Retirement Plan, exclusive of the CEO, is shown at 23.25 years, with a range of credited service within the plan from 22 to 24 years.